Rat Care 101

 During the week, do spot cleaning.
 If they've chosen to pee in a particular spot, clean the spot.
 If they've used a certain hammock as a toilet, take it out and wash it.
 If you've chosen to use a litter box, clean it daily.
 If you use dishes for feeding, these should be cleaned before each feeding, especially dishes used for fresh foods such as fruits and veggies.

 Regarding the rats themselves, please don't bathe them.
 Rats do a great job of keeping themselves clean and don't need baths.
 Soaps will strip the oils in their fur, and bath time can be very scary for them.
-If your rat is having a hard time keeping themselves clean, it's ok to use a damp washcloth to help, but don't use soaps or submerge them in water.
+If your rat is having a hard time keeping themselves clean, it's okay to use a damp washcloth to help, but don't use soaps or submerge them in water.

 Feeding Time